tum-ewk/ficus/doc/tutorial.rst

 *   **energy-max**: Maximum value for the sum of energy of the specified commodity that can be produced/consumed by the class within one year

-*Edit Example*:
+*Edit Example:*
     Delete all existing processes classes and add the new classes **CHP** and **WIND** with Commodity ``elec`` and Direction ``Out``.
 Set the ratios as shown in the table.
     This sets a maximum of **20000 kW** for the total capacity of wind turbines, a subsidy of **0.05 Euro/kWh** for produced electricity of the wind turbines (weather sold to the grid or used to cover the demand) and a fee of **0.02 Euro/kWh** for produced electricity out of our chp unit.

     .. csv-table:: Sheet **Process-Class**
        :header-rows: 1
        :stub-columns: 2

         Class,Commodity	Direction,fee,cap-max,energy-max
         CHP,elec,Out,0.02,inf,inf
         WIND,elec,Out,-0.05,20000,inf

 Storage